d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-linux.md

 ## Setting up prerequisites for the build environment

+{% include callout type="warning_full" title="GCS Compiler Requirements" text="GCS requires a compiler with C++11 support.
+GCC 4.8, 4.9 and 5.3 are fully supported.
+Ubuntu release 14.04 or newer meet this requirement by default.
+See the [Qt supported platforms list](http://doc.qt.io/archives/qt-5.8/supported-platforms.html#supported-configurations) for further details." %}

 ### Ubuntu/Mint/Debian based distributions

 First ensure your package manager is up to date: